 Courts can make three different types of orders:

 · Temporary order: Lasts while the divorce case is pending;

 · Short-term order: Lasts for a short time after the divorce is finalized such as situations where one spouse is still in school, or involved in vocational or job training:

 · Long-term or Permanent: If the marriage lasted over 10 years or if one party is unable to support themselves, the court can order a longer period of alimony or even permanent alimony in certain circumstances.
 The court may also order this when one spouse cannot work because he or she is a full-time caregiver of a child with significant mental, physical, or medical needs.

 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

 If you have additional questions about Minnesota alimony laws or would like to do your own research, click on the links below for more information:

 Making the decision to part from your spouse is always difficult – particularly where there is money and support involved.
 While the alimony laws in Minnesota may be difficult to understand, the good news is that you don’t have to go through this process alone.
-A good first step in requesting alimony is to contact a Minnesota divorce lawyer for a free case analysis and initial consultation.
+A good first step in requesting alimony is to contact a Minnesota divorce lawyer, who can advocate on your behalf.